andrymldni/andrymldni/README.md

   <img src="https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white"/></a>
 </p>

-## About Me
+### About Me
  <div align="justify"><p>
-  I am a sixth-semester student majoring in data science at Universitas Pembangunan Nasional Veteran East Java.
+  I am a seventh-semester student majoring in data science at Universitas Pembangunan Nasional Veteran East Java.
 I enjoy exploring the world of data and technology, managing my time effectively, and collaborating on group projects.
 In addition to academic tasks, I have a keen interest in experimenting with Machine Learning and have proficiency in programming languages such as Python, SQL, and PHP.
 I am enthusiastic about witnessing the ongoing technological developments and hope that my knowledge will be beneficial in the future.
 Let's learn and grow together! 😊
  </p></div>

 <details>